terrapower/armi/doc/user/outputs/index.rst

 Physics kernel outputs
     If ARMI executes an external physics kernel during a run, its associated output files are often available in the working directory.
 These files are typically read by ARMI during the run, and relevant data is transferred onto the reactor model (and ends up in the ARMI **database**).
-The files are stored in folders organized by cycle and time step number (e.g., c2n1 for cycle 2, step 1).
-Within each cXnY folder, files are stored in folders organized by the label or name of the Executer that uses them.
+If the user desires to retain all of the inputs and outputs associated with the physics kernel runs for a given time step, this can be specified with the ``dumpSnapshot`` setting.
+    For any time step specified in the list under ``dumpSnapshot``, a ``cXnY/`` folder will be created, and ARMI will store all inputs and outputs associated with each physics kernel executed at this time step in a folder inside of ``cXnY/``.
+    The format for specifying a state point is 00X00Y for cycle X, step Y.

 Together the output fully define the analyzed
 ARMI case.